Goclis/WebChat/README.md

 WebChat
 =======
-This is the polling-version, just for comparation with websocket.
+This is the polling-version, just for comparing with websocket.

 ```